distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 - Job is green.
     - If the job is not green, then fix the errors displayed by DCI in order to make it green.
 - Test results are displayed.
-    - If they are not displayed (and probably, you will not see the log files in Files section, excepting `execution.log`) - something has happened during tnf execution.
-Check `execution.log` file and see what happened.
+    - If they are not displayed (and probably, you will not see the log files in Files section, excepting `dci-tnf-execution.log`) - something has happened during tnf execution.
+Check `dci-tnf-execution.log` file and see what happened.
-        - And what if `execution.log` file is not provided?
+        - And what if `dci-tnf-execution.log` file is not provided?
 Then, something external to `dci-openshift-app-agent` configuration is happening; e.g. running `dci-openshift-app-agent-ctl` with a script that is wrongly using the variables to be provided to the agent.
 Check these kind of steps beforehand.
 - In Files section, you should see the following logs:
     - `cnf-certification-tests_junit.xml`:
         - It contains the results of the tnf execution.
         - You’ll see the passed, skipped and failed tests like this (better to see them on DCI GUI rather than in the XML file).
         - On each test, regardless of the result, if you check for more details, you will see the output, error messages, etc. to troubleshoot afterwards.
-    - `execution.log`:
+    - `dci-tnf-execution.log`:
         - It provides the output of tnf execution, really useful to deeply troubleshoot the execution in case of problems.
         - We can tune the log level with `tnf_log_level` variable.
         - In the first lines, we can see general information like the tnf version used, the suites to be tested, etc., which is important to confirm that we are using the correct version and basic configuration.